 The program is administered by the Division of State and Community Health, Maternal and Child Health Bureau (MCHB), Health Resources and Services Administration (HRSA), a component of the Department of Health and Human Services (HHS).
-MCH Block Grant funds are awarded to States in accordance with a preestablished formula after submission to and approval of their applications by HRSA.
+MCH Block Grant funds are awarded to States in accordance with a pre-established formula after submission to and approval of their applications by HRSA.
 The application addresses how the State plans to implement prioritized tasks based on a statewide needs assessment (required to be conducted every 5 years) for all mothers and children, including those with special health care needs.
 The State health agency is responsible for overall program administration according to its approved plan but services may be carried out by the recipient or by local non-profit agencies that are funded in accordance with an allocation methodology determined by the recipient (and approved by HRSA).

 The MCH Block Grant program is authorized under the 1981 Omnibus Budget Reconciliation Act, as amended, and is codified at 42 USC 701 through 709.
 The implementing regulations for this and other HHS block grant programs are published at 45 CFR part 96.
-Those regulations include both specific requirements and general administrative requirements for the covered block grant programs in lieu of 45 CFR part 92 (the HHS implementation of the A-102 Common Rule).
+Those regulations include both specific requirements and general administrative requirements for the covered block grant programs in lieu of 45 CFR part 92 (the HHS implementation of the A-102 Common Rule)/45 CFR part 75 (the HHS implementation of 2 CFR part 200).